NightmareXIV/Splatoon/Presets/Endwalker content/Duties/Ultimate - Dragonsong's Reprise/Phase 2 - Thordan.md

-[EN, JP] **[Recommended]** Ascalon's Mercy Move Reminder: Flashes "MOVE" on the screen when Ascalon's Mercy is fully cast to remind you to move.
+[EN, JP] Ascalon's Mercy Move Reminder: Flashes "MOVE" on the screen when Ascalon's Mercy is fully cast to remind you to move.

 (While Splatoon isn't really designed for being general-purpose trigger system, it can be used as such)
 ```